Rejoining fragmented ancient bamboo slips with physics-driven deep learning: Main

-\textbf{Results and analysis.} The performance variations among different methods reveal insights about the nature of the bamboo slip matching problem.
-In our original test set (Bamboo118), WisePanda demonstrated superior performance across all metrics, achieving a top-1 accuracy of 12.29\%, top-5 accuracy of 35.17\%, top-10 accuracy of 52.54\%, top-20 accuracy of 69.07\%, and a top-50 accuracy of 94.07\%.
-Among traditional methods, SIS achieved the second-best performance with a top-1 accuracy of 10.59\% and top-50 accuracy of 72.88\%, followed by DTW with a top-50 accuracy of 75.42\%.
-FMM and Cosine Similarity performed less effectively, with top-50 accuracies of 65.25\% and 17.80\% respectively.
+\textbf{Results and analysis.} The performance variations among different methods reveal insights about the nature of the fragmented bamboo slip matching problem.
+In our original test set (Bamboo236), WisePanda demonstrated superior performance across all metrics, achieving a Top-1 accuracy of 12.29\%, Top-5 accuracy of 35.17\%, Top-10 accuracy of 52.54\%, Top-20 accuracy of 69.07\%, and Top-50 accuracy of 94.07\%.
+Among traditional methods, SIS~\cite{calabi1998differential} achieved the second-best performance with a Top-1 accuracy of 10.59\% and Top-50 accuracy of 72.88\%, followed by DTW~\cite{berndt1994using} with a Top-50 accuracy of 75.42\%.
+FMM~\cite{frenkel2003curve} performed less effectively, with Top-50 accuracies of 65.25\%.
 To simulate real-world archaeological scenarios where numerous unrelated fragments exist, we expanded our test dataset by introducing additional interference fragments.
-As shown in Extended Figure~\ref{fig:extended_robustness}, when the candidate pool was increased by a factor of approximately 10, WisePanda maintained a top-50 accuracy of 52.54\% compared to the original 94.07\%, demonstrating robust performance even with significantly increased search space.
+As shown in Extended Figure~\ref{fig:extended_robustness}, when the candidate pool was increased by a factor of approximately 10, WisePanda maintained a Top-50 accuracy of 52.54\% compared to the original 94.07\%, demonstrating robust performance even with significantly increased search space.